2.6 Numeric Vectors: Creating numeric vectors with patterns

 #> [1] 1 1 1 5 5 7

-You can use unique() to show all unique elements in vectors.
+You can use unique() to show all unique elements in a vector.

 unique(num3)